gradle/sbt-build-scan-quickstart/README.md

-# sbt Build Scan™ quickstart
+# sbt Build Scan® quickstart

-This is an example project that you can use to experience the [Build Scan™ service of Gradle Enterprise][gradle.com].
+This is an example project that you can use to experience the [Build Scan® service of Gradle Enterprise][gradle.com].

 It is a small Scala project that has the [Gradle Enterprise sbt plugin][manual] already applied.